Technology unlocks gate to Wimbledon's English garden

 Drones were deployed before the tournament to take videos giving faraway tennis fans a bird's eye-view of the green lawns of Wimbledon, which first staged the tournament in 1877.

-Increased revenues have helped Wimbledon to increase prize money this year by 40 percent to 22.6 million pounds, with losers in the first round walking away with 23,000 pounds.
+Increased revenues have helped Wimbledon to increase prize money this year by 40 percent to 22.6 million pounds ($35 million), with losers in the first round walking away with 23,000 pounds.

 (Writing by Keith Weir; Editing by Angus MacSwan)